 - A third party – In certain situations, a third party, such as an equipment manufacturer or contractor, might hold responsibility for the industrial accident.
 Another employee or individual might also be liable if they directed an action at an employee because of personal reasons and not because of the person’s employment.

-What Compensation Can a Worker Receive After Being Involved in an Industrial Accident in Alabama?
+What Compensation Can a Worker Receive After Being Involved in an Industrial or Construction Accident in Alabama?

-After an industrial accident, injured workers may have one or two options to seek compensation they’re owed:
+After an industrial accident, injured workers in Dothan AL may have one or two options to seek compensation they’re owed:

 - Workers’ compensation – Alabama Workers’ Compensation Act requires most employers that have five or more employees to carry workers’ comp insurance.
 This insurance helps provide compensation to employees who suffer workplace illnesses or injuries to help cover their medical expenses, lost income, and other related losses.